 - # Method 4: Repair Corrupt Files

 - # Method 5: Check Your Hard Drive via MiniTool Partition Wizard

 - # Method 6: Run Steam as Administrator

 - Bottom Line

 Steam is a video game digital distribution platform launched in September 2003, developed by Valve Corporation.
 This platform was designed to provide automatic updates for their games, but eventually expanded to include games from third-party publishers.

-However, sometimes when you update a Steam game, a Steam error may pop up, as the following image shows.
+However, sometimes when you update a Steam game, the Steam error "content file locked" may pop up.

 What does content file locked mean on Steam?
 It means that Steam was unable to write update files on your hard disk, which in turn prohibits you from being unable to play the latest version of any game.